 Large public events such as shows, music events and festivals with more than 500 people attending including the sale or supply of alcohol, provision of entertainment or sale of late night refreshment will need a premises licence.

 Apply for a premises licence in advance of the proposed event.

 Responsibilities and liabilities

 The overall responsibility for Health and Safety under the Health and Safety at Work etc Act 1974 and Public Safety falls on the event organiser(s) in conjunction with the landowner.
 Therefore it is important that the appropriate level of Public and Employer Liability insurance is in place for the entire duration of the event including set up and take down.
 It is also important that event organisers are fully aware of their duties and responsibilities to ensure the event is run safely for all persons concerned.

 What about insurance?

 You will need a minimum of £5 million Public Liability Insurance which will provide cover against injury and damages claims.
-The Insurance Certificate must be enclosed with the application.
+Enclose the Insurance Certificate with the application.

 Do I need to apply to have the road closed?

-If this applies, please give us at minimum six week notice if you would like to close a road.
-See road closures for further information and application form.
+Apply for a road closure giving a minimum six week notice in advance of the event if you need to close a road.
 However, if you are organising a street meet you may not always need a road closure notice, please check.

 Organising large public events